 Your time in law school is valuable.
 So choosing to join a law journal is not a decision to be taken lightly.
-All of your law-related extracurricular activities should help lead you to the legal career you want, and a law journal is no different.
+All of your law-related extracurricular activities in your law school life should help lead you to the legal career you want, and a law journal is no different.

 To help you decide whether to join a law journal, let’s take a look at some factors.
 Exactly what is a law journal?
 What are the pros and cons of joining?
 What types of law journal topics are there, and what is the process of “writing onto a journal”?

 - Pros and Cons of Joining a Law Journals

 - How to Write on to a Law Journal

 A law journal is a publication of scholarly articles on the legal system that is typically student run.
 Legal scholars and professors write most of the articles for law journals, but some journals do publish “notes” or “comments” by students.

 There are hundreds of law journals published every year, and there are many organizations that rank them.
 If you’re trying to decide which journal at your law school you’d like to apply to, you can review these rankings.